The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 };

 Again, the encoder is responsible for self-managing its state with its internal variables.
-No one should read its value or rewrite it.
+No one reading what EncoderCTR is worth, and even less rewriting it.

-The “communication” of the component with the rest of the program is done through the component’s methods, marking a barrier between “this is mine, this is yours.”
+“Communication” with the rest of the program is done through the component’s methods, marking a barrier between “this is mine, this is yours”

 ThesholdController

-This component may seem “new”, or that it does not exist in the original code.
-It is not so, it does exist, but its responsibility (its code) is blurred in the main loop().
+This component may seem “new,” or that it doesn’t exist in the original code.
+That’s not the case, it does exist, but its responsibility (its code) is diffused in the main loop().

 This component is responsible for applying a double threshold control to a variable.
-It is highly reusable between projects and, as its code is independent, it is really easy to implement/check.
+It is highly reusable between projects and, having the code independently, it is really easy to implement/check.

 class ThresholdController